i3visio/blank/README.md

 5 - HACKING
 -----------

-If you want to extend the functionalities of OSRFramework and you do not know where to start from, check the [HACKING.md](HACKING.md) file.
+If you want to extend the functionalities of this project and you do not know where to start from, check the [HACKING.md](HACKING.md) file.

 6 - AUTHORS
 -----------